SuperAadhil/SuperAadhil/ME.md

+# FOSS is the need

-- 👋 Hi, I’m @SuperAadhil
+- 👋 Hi, I’m @Aadhil Kassim
-- 👀 I’m interested in Customisation of windows
-- 🌱 I’m currently in High school
-- 💞️ I’m looking to collaborate on AutoHotKey
+- Getting started on Github
 - 📫 How to reach me https://www.instagram.com/aadhil__kassim

-Welcome to my Windows Customization Club
+## Education

+- Highschool graduate (Technical School)
+- Looking Forward to a CS Major